A Survey on Deep Learning Techniques for Action Anticipation: Challenges and Future Directions

 \textit{Personalization}: Current approaches are subject-agnostic, treating all individuals as having uniform preferences and behaviors.
 However, it is evident that each individual possesses unique tendencies, preferences, and patterns of behavior.
 Adapting anticipation models to individuals is another promising research direction.
 In particular, if the personal context, e.g., on vacation, is known.

 \textit{Addressing uncertainty with probabilistic generative models}: Generative models, including GANs~\cite{goodfellow2014gan}, VAEs~\cite{kingma2013auto}, Normalizing Flows~\cite{rezende2015variational}, and Diffusion Models~\cite{ho2020ddpm,liu2023diffact}, offer a promising avenue for addressing uncertainty in action anticipation.
-These models possess the capability to generate diverse potential future actions given a current context, which can help to provide a better understanding of the range of possible actions.
-Methods for quantifying and incorporating this uncertainty into the decision-making process could be explored in the future.
+These models possess the capability to generate diverse potential future actions given a current context, thereby providing a richer understanding of the range of possible outcomes.

+In particular, recent diffusion-based approaches have shown encouraging results on benchmarks such as Breakfast~\cite{kuehneLanguageActionsRecovering2014,zatsarynna2025manta}.
+However, a critical limitation lies in the current evaluation protocols: existing metrics primarily assess whether the ground-truth future action label is contained among the generated predictions, rather than evaluating the overall quality and plausibility of the predicted sequences.
+This is inherently suboptimal, as current datasets provide only a single annotated future per observation rather than multiple equally valid continuations.
+Addressing this gap calls for new evaluation paradigms.
+One promising direction is to leverage LLMs as automated judges that assess the semantic plausibility and coherence of predicted action sequences, analogous to their growing use as evaluators in natural language generation~\cite{zheng2023judging}.

+More broadly, methods for quantifying and incorporating predictive uncertainty into downstream decision-making processes remain an important open challenge.

-\textit{Real-time action anticipation}: Although vision-based forecasting systems are typically designed for real-time deployment on autonomous entities such as self-driving cars and robots, they are predominantly evaluated in offline settings where inference latency is overlooked.
-To facilitate real-world applications, anticipation methods should be optimized and assessed within an online setting where latency plays a critical role~\cite{li2020streaming,furnari2022streaming,girase2023latency}.
+\textit{Real-time action anticipation}: Although vision-based forecasting systems are typically designed for real-time deployment on autonomous entities such as self-driving cars and robots, they are predominantly evaluated in settings where inference latency is overlooked~\cite{li2020streaming,furnari2022streaming,FURNARI2023103763}.

+This discrepancy is becoming increasingly relevant as the field adopts larger and more expressive model components: modern visual encoders based on Vision Transformers~\cite{dosovitskiyImageWorth16x162021} and, more recently, large language models used for action reasoning, offer substantial gains in representational capacity but also introduce significant computational overhead.
+Designing anticipation methods that balance the predictive power of such large-scale models with the strict latency constraints of real-world applications is therefore an important research direction.

 \textit{Multi-person action anticipation}: Existing methods mainly focus on single-person scenarios, but many real-world situations involve multiple people.
 Multi-person action forecasting in a video sequence has therefore surged as an intriguing topic.
 To address this, object and person detection can be incorporated, following the works of~\cite{sunRelationalActionForecasting2019,li2021restep}.